-1. Cash and cash equivalents
+1. Cash and equivalents

-The District's cash and cash equivalents are considered to be cash on hand, demand deposits, and short-term investments with original maturities of three months or less from the date of acquisition.
+The District's cash and cash equivalents are considered to be cash on hand, demand deposits, and certificates of deposit.

 2. Investments

 Certain investments are valued at fair value and determined by quoted market prices, or by estimated fair values when quoted market prices are not available.
 Standards also provide that certain investments are valued at cost (or amortized cost) when they are of a short-term duration, the rate of return is fixed, and the districts intend to hold the investment until maturity.